 M.B.A.
-DEGREE WITH AN EMPHASIS IN FINANCE 36 HOURS
+DEGREE WITH AN EMPHASIS IN FINANCE

 The Master of Business Administration (M.B.A.) degree consists of 36 credit hours for students possessing undergraduate degrees in a business discipline or up to 48 credit hours for students from non-business disciplines.
 The coursework includes equipping the student with tools for graduate study, advanced studies in business, and training in practical leadership/management skills.
-Students may focus their courses in one of seven areas (tracks): accounting, finance, human resources, international business, leadership and organizational development, marketing, and project management; or may select three electives from among those seven areas for a general business emphasis.
+Students may focus their courses in one of eight areas (tracks): accounting, educational leadership, finance, international business, leadership and organizational development, marketing, and project management; or may select three electives from among those eight areas for a general business emphasis.